Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    Could the following sentence be clarified?

-The user can then check when will this change be executed if decreasing the stake by querying for the account information:
+When decreasing the stake, the user can then check when this change will be executed by querying for the account information:

 .. code-block:: console

    $concordium-client account show bakerAccount
    ...

    Baker: #22
     - Staked amount: 50.000000 GTU to be updated to 20.000000 GTU at epoch 261  (2020-12-24 12:56:26 UTC)
     - Restake earnings: yes